2025-26 Edition

 Students attend weekly seminar to discuss current issues in global sustainability.
 Weekly attendance at Global Sustainability Forum is also required.
 Seminar utilized to analyze forum presentations.
 Prepare research proposal.

-Prerequisite: BIO SCI 191A or SOCECOL 186A or EARTHSS 190A
+Prerequisite: BIO SCI 191A or SOCECOL 186A or EARTHSS 190A.

-Restriction: Seniors only.
+Restrictions: Seniors only.

 SOCECOL 186CW.
 Writing/Senior Seminar on Global Sustainability III.
 4 Units.